|

 For this project you will need:

-- Craft stick - acrylic paint in brown, white and red - magic markers in black and red - very small paint brush - small bristle paint brush - thin red ribbon - brown chenille - white 15 mm pompom for the tail - drill with 1.5 mm bit - hot glue gun (parental assistance is recommended / required)
+- craft stick - acrylic paint in brown, white and red - magic markers in black and red - very small paint brush - small bristle paint brush - thin red ribbon - brown chenille - white 15 mm pompom for the tail - drill with 1.5 mm bit - hot glue gun (parental assistance is recommended / required)

 |